 Generally, significant payment terms are disclosed within the contents of a given contract and are in the form of either milestone payment terms representing a percentage of the total budgeted contract price or corresponding directly with the value to the customer of the Group's performance.
 Revenues recognised in excess of billings are recognised as contract assets and recognised in the consolidated statement of financial position as contract assets under prepayments, deposits and other receivables.
-Contract assets are subject to impairment assessment, details of which are included in the accounting policies for impairment of financial assets.
+Contract assets are subject to impairment assessment on the same basis as trade receivables, details of which are included in the accounting policies for impairment of financial assets in note 4(h)(ii).